 If you do have high cholesterol, it isn’t the end of the world.
 The first step is to begin lowering your bad LDL cholesterol.
 Raising good HDL cholesterol can help remove LDL cholesterol from your blood.
 Medicines can help you do this, but many natural remedies are available as well.
 Here are several remedies to fight high cholesterol.

 While garlic can be a great seasoning to a dish, it also comes with health benefits.
 Several studies concluded garlic lowers your cholesterol when eaten in your diet or as a supplement.
-Each study examined eating garlic different ways.
+Each study examined eating garlic in different ways.
 One used raw garlic, one used garlic powder, and another used aged garlic extract.

 The Journal of Nutrition published one study with participants who had high cholesterol.
 Using aged garlic extract, AGE, researchers sought to reduce their levels.
 The AGE effectively lowered the bad LDL cholesterol in the blood by 10% and total cholesterol by 7%.
 Researchers noticed the compounds in garlic blocked the production of cholesterol.
 They concluded this was the reason garlic affected cholesterol levels.

 The Journal of Nutrition published another study that found raw garlic reduced blood sugar and triglyceride levels as well as cholesterol.
 Science Direct published another measuring the cholesterol levels while subjects ate a high cholesterol diet.
 Garlic powder lowered cholesterol levels, even though participants ate a high cholesterol diet.
 The group who ate garlic also had lower blood pressure than either the control or no-garlic group.

 Unless you are familiar with cooking Indian food, you may not know this spice.
 Curcumin is a concentrated element of turmeric with all kinds of health benefits.
 Many generations used it as a healing herb for inflammation to reducing the risk of diseases.